jandrus/rtwo/README.md

 - verbose: enable/disable verbose output from responses (See Usage)
 - color:   enable/disable color output from responses
 - save:    enable/disable saving responses to DB (`$HOME/.local/share/rtwo/rtwo.db`)
-- stream:  enable/disable streaming response to terminal
-  - NOTE: `false` is the recommended value.
-Setting this to true disables markdown output formatting.
-However, for slower ollama servers or larger models, it may be advantageous to set this value to `true`.

 _________